edwardosorio/BookSET/README.md

   ```

-*NOTE: After you executed the script it's important to restart google chrome.*
+*NOTE: This script was tested for the following Web Browsers:

+- Google Chrome
+- Edge
+- Brave

+You just need to change the Browser Path*